Tokyo Cinema Options: 9 Fabulous Film Haunts in the City

 A: 1-5-16 Takadanobaba, Shinjuku-ku, Tokyo

 Tokyo Movie Theaters Satisfy the Toughest Critics

 So as you can see, the Tokyo cinema scene offers no lack of chances to catch the latest movies with the most up-to-date big screen and high fidelity audio experience.
 Toho Cinemas are ubiquitous in Japan, and that does come with certain benefits—everybody gets a discount every month on the 1st and 14th, with the ladies discounted on Wednesdays.
 Discounts aside, those who prefer indie cinemas oozing art and character will not be left behind in Tokyo.
 Whatever kind of cinematic experience you prefer, whether rain or shine, you know where to go for a good show or two.
-And, if you feel the need to unwind with artistic inspiration of the live variety, there are also a great selection of jazz bars in town to end your night out on a blue note.
+And, if you feel the need to unwind with artistic inspiration of the live variety, there are also a great selection of jazz bars in Tokyo.